jere357/jere357.github.io/rgbd.md

 [Home](./index.html) / [Research](./research.html)

-# Adding additional channel features to object detection models.
+# Adding additional channel features to object detection models?

  I am interested in experimenting with a novel approach to object detection.
 (I have been unsuccesful in finding related work regarding this theme).
 Rather than relying solely on RGB images, I aim to enhance the input data by adding extra channel features.
-By doing so, I hope to create a more nuanced and detailed representation of the images, which can potentially lead to exciting advances in computer vision research.
+By doing so, I hope to create a more nuanced and detailed representation of the images, that might be unintuitive to people, but neural networks might understand it.
 (I may be wrong idk)

 ![image](./assets/img/rgbd.png)